mcrumm/wordy-api/README.md

 ## Getting Started

+1. Create a config file.
-1. Installing package dependencies with `composer install`.
+2. Installing package dependencies with `composer install`.
-2. Generate a Seed File
+3. Generate a Seed File

+### Configuration

+Copy `config/config.php.dist` to `config/config.php` and modify it suit your environment.

 ### Installing Dependencies